-- 16. Greater understanding of the interaction between species within food webs is needed.
-Whether an impact of climate change on one organism will impact the fitness of other organisms is poorly understood at present.
-Mesocosm experiments, where communities are subjected to projected future conditions can help to address this. - 17.
-Impacts of ocean acidification need to be studied on different life stages of cold-water organisms.
-Early life stages of a number of organisms may be at particular risk from ocean acidification, with impacts including decreased larval size, reduced morphological complexity, and decreased calcification.
+- 16. Greater understanding of the interactions among species within trophic webs is needed.
+Whether an impact of climate change on one organism will impact the survival of other organisms is poorly understood at present.
+Mesocosm experiments, where communities are subjected to projected future conditions, can help to address this. - 17.
+Impacts of ocean acidification on different life stages of cold-water organisms need to be studied.
+Early life stages of a number of organisms may be at particular risk from ocean acidification, with impacts including decreased larval size, reduced morphological complexity and decreased calcification.
 Further work needs to be done on different life stages of many cold-water organisms. - 18.
-Existing variability in organism response to ocean acidification needs to be investigated further, to assess the potential for evolutionary adaptation.
+Existing variability in organism response to ocean acidification needs to be investigated further to assess the potential for evolutionary adaptation.
 Multi-generational studies with calcifying and non-calcifying algal cultures show that adaptation to high CO2 is possible for some species.
 Such studies are more difficult to conduct for long-lived organisms or for organisms from the deep sea.
-Even with adaptation, community composition and ecosystem function are still likely to change.

-19. Research on ocean acidification increasingly needs to involve other stressors, such as temperature and deoxygenation, as will occur under field conditions in the future.
+Even with adaptation, community composition and ecosystem function are still likely to change. - 19.
+Research on ocean acidification increasingly needs to involve other stressors, such as changes in temperature as well as deoxygenation, as will occur under field conditions in the future.
 Acidification may interact with many other changes in the marine environment on both local and global scales.
-These "multiple stressors" include temperature, nutrients, and oxygen.
+These "multiple stressors" include changes in temperature, nutrients and oxygen.
 In situ experiments on whole communities (using natural CO2 vents or CO2 enrichment mesocosms) provide a good opportunity to investigate the impacts of multiple stressors on communities in order to increase understanding of future impacts.